BERTA DAVIS, PH.D.

 - Recipient of Distinguished Psychologist Award, Los Angeles County Psychological Association.

 - Recipient of Presidential Citation, Los Angeles Psychological Association.

 Over 30 years of experience as a teacher, therapist and supervisor in helping individuals and couples cope with the challenging tasks of living.

 Dr. Davis has lectured, worked and played throughout Asia and the United States.
 She understands the deeper meaning of behavior within cultural, family and personal contexts.
-Dr. Davis is widowed, has reared a child and understands that life is a juggling act, and all of us drop the ball occasionally.
+She has been married, widowed, is a mother and a grandmother and a step mother and step grandmother and now has a partner to help round out her life.
+She understands that we all face life challenges and that we drop the ball from time to time.